hellogreg/pstv/pstv.md

 The PSTV has delivered on some of its promise.
 I know I got my money's worth just for the opportunity to play through *Persona 4 Golden* and *Danganronpa: Trigger Happy Havoc*.
 I get more out of my PlayStation Plus membership, now that I receive free Vita games every month.
 And I can indeed play games like *Final Fantasy VII* and *Xenogears* with the analog stick -- though the upscaling looks rough.

-But in other ways, the PSTV has disappointed.
+In other ways, the PSTV has disappointed.
 Its operating system and interface haven't been updated from the Vita's last-generation, touchscreen roots.
 And the gaming compatibility and streaming media options are limited, sometimes confusingly (if not arbitrarily) so.

 I think Sony's created a great piece of hardware, but I can't help thinking about how it should be *more* than what it is.
 It seems compromised, underbaked, and even abandoned in various ways.
 It feels unloved.